Complaints by and for Young People

 - The name, address, date of birth of the child or young person if you are making a complaint on their behalf and your relationship to them;

-- An explanation of what you are unhappy about - your complaint detail;
+- An explanation of what you are unhappy about - your complaint details;

 - What you would like to see happen as a result of your complaint - your desired outcomes.